Face Similarity Meter

 What does the similarity percentage actually represent?

-It is a friendly remapping of the cosine distance between two 128-dimensional face embeddings produced by the FaceNet-style network.
-Internally, each face is encoded as a unit vector in 128D space; the cosine distance (1 - cos(angle) between the two vectors) is then mapped to a 0-100% similarity score.
-Above 70% typically means "same person" with high confidence on good-quality images.
-50-70% is a borderline region affected by lighting, age, or expression differences.
-Below 50% is almost certainly "different person."
-The percentage is not a literal probability — it is a calibrated convenience metric.
-For legal or security applications, always use the raw cosine distance with a properly validated threshold for your dataset.
+It is a friendly remapping of the Euclidean (L2) distance between two 128-dimensional face embeddings produced by the FaceNet-style network.
+Each face is encoded as a vector in 128D space; the L2 distance is then mapped to a 0-100% similarity score along an anchored curve (0.0 → 100%, 0.4 → ~70%, 0.6 → ~50%, 1.0 → 0%).
+At or above ~70% (distance ≤ 0.4) typically means "same person" with high confidence on good-quality images; ~50-70% (distance 0.4-0.6) is the same-person-likely / borderline region affected by lighting, age, or expression; below ~50% (distance > 0.6) leans "different person."
+The percentage is not a literal probability.
+For legal or security applications, open the Technical-details panel and use the raw L2 distance (the cosine distance is shown too) with a threshold you have validated on your own dataset.

 Why does the model sometimes say my own old and recent photos are not the same person?